matthewsedlacek/Portfolio-Practice-Backend/README.md

 Prior Versions

 - Nokogiri
-  Used to scrape stock market data from yahoo finance and save to database (see yahoo_scraper.rb, in this repo, for example).
+  Used to scrape stock market data from yahoo finance and save to database (see yahoo_scraper.rb file in this repository for example).
 - Cron Jobs
   Used in conjunction with Nokogiri to scrape yahoo finance data in 15 minute intervals during trading hours